Iceland is one of the most visually spectacular countries I’ve ever been to.

 During my time spent traveling in the Land of Fire and Ice, I stood in awe at waterfalls streaming from towering mountains, explored a volcanic crater-turned-lake, mere steps away from an active geyser, skipped over black sand beaches, and crunched our way across turquoise glaciers.

 And to my surprise, Iceland wasn’t as expensive as I was expecting, either: there’s truly something for all budgets.

-We were able to score some affordable Airbnbs, save costs by splitting a car rental, and reduce our food budget by cooking in our accommodation for several meals.
+We were able to score some affordable accommodation, save costs by splitting a car rental, and reduce our food budget by cooking in our accommodation for several meals.
 All of this meant that our time in Iceland turned out to be way less expensive than we were expecting.

 The busiest time of year is mid-June through to August, so you can expect prices to spike during these summer months.
 And while Reykjavik offered up some pricier options, it still won’t be a stab to the wallet if you and your friends decide to hit the town for the night.
 Oh, and that’s an activity I definitely recommend.

 Once you leave the big city, you’ll find prices on food and accommodation dip to a more comfortable level.
 And with free activities scattered all over the island, there’s plenty of ways to keep your costs even lower.

 So how much does it cost to travel in Island?
 In this article, I’m going to be sharing exactly how much you can expect to spend.